connectedcircuits/schedule-pipelines/README.md

 # Introduction
-This is part of the solution for scheduling Azure DevOps release pipelines using Logic Apps.
+Demo project for scheduling the provisioing of resources and the decommissioning using the schdular trigger for pipelines.